htruong/htruong.github.io/_posts/2021-02-07-phone-power.md

 - As a programmer, when I complain about the phone or any computer I have is not powerful enough for whatever I want to do, it's much more likely it's me doing something wrong.
 - The world changes faster than my mind conceives.
 I need to be humble about what I know.
 Things I know to be fast becomes slow sooner than I expect.
 In the same realm, maybe ideas that I know to be good become bad sooner than I expect.
 Those ideas are not necessarily limited to technology: Maybe ideas in science, humanities, and society also envolve that way.
 It is just harder to put into numbers like TFLOPS.

 We have the most power computer in our pocket.
-Doing something amazing with it should be something that is on our mind.
+Doing something amazing with that power should constantly be a question on our mind.
 All that power just to push one more ads is a fucking stupid and disgusting idea.